ddarwin/kafka_clients/README.md

 ### A set of simple Java Kafka clients (Producer/Consumer) for testing basic capabilities of Kafka.
 The examples are based on the examples published on Tutorialspoint [here](https://www.tutorialspoint.com/apache_kafka/apache_kafka_simple_producer_example.htm).
 If you need additional help setting up a Kafka test environment please check out the quickstart instructions at [Apache.org](https://kafka.apache.org/documentation/#quickstart).

-To compile and run you will need Java installed and the Kafka Java Client libraries such as those from [Confluent.com](https://docs.confluent.io/platform/current/clients/index.html).
+To compile and run you will need a Java JDK and the Kafka Java client libraries such as those from [Confluent.com](https://docs.confluent.io/platform/current/clients/index.html).

 **SimpleProducer.java** is an example that uses Producer.send() to send a message.
 To compile use the command,